unfulvio/wp-currencies/README.md

 If you find this plugin useful you're welcome to contribute by issuing bug reports, cloning this repo and submitting pull requests.

 ### To do:
-* Mirror this repo to SVN and get it to [wordpress.org](http://www.wordpress.org/plugins) plugins repo
 * Currency metadata (for symbols, etc.) works but is incomplete
 * Code optimizations
 * WordPress multisite support is untested (should work)